jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 It looks like this is going to be super easy and I only need to install one or two applications.

-* postfix is an MTA and provides the SMTP service
 * mailx
-* Dovecot is an MDA and provides the POP3 and IMAP services
 * Apache and SquirrelMail provide the Webmail service

 THIS one looks like the best